 Who wants to be an Austinite?

 Austin’s top rated schools are a big draw for families.
 Another is the booming technology industry here, which has been steadily attracting professionals seeking an alternative to the Bay Area.
-The cost of living is also not as expensive as in comparable cities such as New York, Chicago or Seattle, yet the standard of living is higher while remaining vibrant, safe and culturally rich for all of Austin’s residents.
+The cost of living is also not as expensive as in comparable cities such as New York, Chicago or Seattle, yet the standard of living is higher while remaining vibrant, safe, and culturally rich for all of Austin’s residents.

 Of course, you cannot come to Austin and not be amazed at the sheer number of live music festivals held in the city.
-Austin’s live music venues per capita exceeds that of every other American city.
+Austin’s live music venues per capita exceed that of every other American city.
 The echoes of thousands of bands and performing artists, over 200 live music venues, and a potpourri of music – from country and jazz to indie rock, blues and español, there’s a solid chance music lovers will never run out of options.
 If that wasn’t enough, Austin also organizes some of the world’s largest concerts and festivals encompassing comedy, arts, film and interactive media, including South by Southwest (SXSW), The Urban Music Festival, Austin City Limits Music Festival and the Fun Fun Fun fest.

 If you like music, fun and conversation with a ton of interesting, educated and engaging people, Austin is an extraordinary place to reside and ultimately to retire.
 Once you’ve left the day job, it’s fully anticipated that you’ll grow your hair and do whatever’s necessary to “Keep Austin Weird.”